-End-of-Life Situations: Certain exceptions may be made for end-of-life situations.
+End-of-Life Situations: Exceptions may be made for end-of-life situations.

 We work closely with the Centers for Disease Control and Prevention, Public Health-North Idaho Central District, other hospitals and other state and national agencies to develop policies that help to best protect our patients.

-This is an evolving situation and Gritman Medical Center will take additional steps to help prevent the spread of infectious disease as necessary.
+Gritman Medical Center takes additional steps to help prevent the spread of infectious disease as necessary.
 If you have any questions, please contact Gritman Administration at 208-883-2220.